marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/29-GitConflict2.png" width="700">

-Now remember, mu GitHub repository and the local clone do not sync automatically.
+Now remember, my GitHub repository and the local clone do not sync automatically.
 Doing a pull will result a conflict for this file.

 <img src="/images/2016-02-03/30-GitConflict3.png" width="700">